springernature/webpagetest-mapper/README.md

   File to write the mapped data to.
   The default is stdout.
 * `--dump <path>`:
+  Path to a file,
+  in which to dump
+  intermediate results
-  Dump intermediate results to a file for later processing.
+  for later processing.
   Use this option
   if you need to run
   the same result data
   through more than one mapper.
 * `--results <path>`:
+  Path to the
-  Read intermediate results from a file, and skip running the tests.
+  intermediate results file,
+  previously dumped
+  using `--dump`.
-  Use this option
+  This option skips
-  if you have already used `--dump` and don't want to invoke WebPageTest to perform the tests again.
+  actually running the tests
+  and re-uses result JSON
+  from earlier runs.
 * `--resultIds <ids>`:
   Fetch results from WebPageTest using the comma-separated list